-Suppose you have created a search on the sales fact table that shows the top ten Sales Reps by revenue for the first quarter.
-Then you want to do some further investigations on that set of data, like ranking them by how much they discounted a specific product using data from the orders fact table.
-Unless you save your first answer as a view, certain explorations like this won’t be possible.
-If you want to do this, here are the steps at a high level:
+Suppose you created a search on the sales fact table that shows the top ten Sales Reps by revenue, for the first quarter.
+Then you want to do some further investigation on that subset of data, such as ranking them by how much they discounted a specific product based on data from the orders fact table.
+Unless you save your first Answer as a view, and then search over that view, you can’t get your Answers.

 Create the first search, and save it as a view.

-Create a new search that includes your view and the other sources you linked with it.
+Create a new search that includes your view and the other sources linked with it.

-You may want to create a new worksheet that includes all these data sources.
+We recommend that you create a new Worksheet that includes all these data sources.

-Creating a worksheet will make it easier for people to search using your view and any related tables.
+Creating a Worksheet makes it easier for people to search using your view and any related tables.

 Best practices for using views

 To be able to join a view with a base table, your installation must be configured to allow this.
-The view cannot have more than 5 tables involved, and the number of rows in the view cannot be greater than 1000.
+The view cannot have more than 5 tables, and the number of rows in the view cannot exceed 10 million rows.

-The order of the objects being linked (joined) matters, this is because joins are directional.
-The table or view with the foreign key needs to occur in the first (left) position.
-The table or view with the primary key should be in the second (right) position.
+The order of the objects being linked (joined) matters, because joins are directional.
+The table or view with the foreign key must be in the first (left) position.
+The table or view with the primary key must be in the second (right) position.

-For the best performance, views should have 50 or fewer columns and no more than 10 million rows.
-If your View has more than 10 million rows, consider materializing it.
-If your View has more than 40 million rows, consider sharding it.
+For best performance, views should have 50 or fewer columns, and no more than 10 million rows.